AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

    begin
       V1 := V2; -- calls destructor on V1, then copy from V2.

-A non-limited type always have a by constructor copy available, overloaded or not.
+A non-limited type always has a by-copy constructor available, overloaded or not.

 Super Constructor Call